slookma/Zadok_Lab/README.md

 >Register for an account on [GitHub](https://github.com/), and download GitHub desktop [here](https://desktop.github.com/).

 When you have it working on your PC, the next step is to clone the Zadok_Lab repository.
-Do it by click on the green button Code > Open in GitHub Desktop.
+Click the green button Code > Open in GitHub Desktop.

+## Code together
++ Every time something has changed, you can see the change and in GitHub desktop pull origin.
++ When you change something you can commit to main and push to the repository.